AaronBachmann/Swagger-API-Documentation/README.md

 #### Add the info object

 The `info` object and its properties contains any important information about the API.
 The info object may indlude a title, description, contact information, license version, and/or terms of service.
 Many of the info object properties are optional.
-In this tutorial the API documentation is written in yaml.
+In this tutorial the API documentation is written in YAML.
+YAML indentation requires two-spaces per level of identation.
+Tabs will not fit the formattin style.

 ![image](https://user-images.githubusercontent.com/68202736/91366845-b59aab80-e7b9-11ea-830d-da9c556b5c88.png)